takuya-takeuchi/Demo/ComputerVision/OpenCV/C#/01_NetworkCapture/README.md

 * Use OpenCvSharp to capture network camera.
 * Check issue [VideoCapture(rtsp) work incorrectly in linux #1053](https://github.com/shimat/opencvsharp/issues/1053) is wrong.
-  * Default OpenCVSharp can connect to network camera by using FFMPEG backend.
+  * Default OpenCVSharp can connect to network camera by using FFMPEG backend for linux.
+    * You must install some package
+    * You need not to rebuild OpenCvSharp and install gstreamer!!

 ## Requirements